spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/taking-backups/overview.md

     ],
 ```

 The default value of `config('laravel-backup.destination.filesytems)` is an array with only one key: `local`.
+Beware!
 If you only use the local disk to take backups and that disk crashes you will have nothing left but tears.
+Having a backup is not the same as having a backup strategy!

-We highly recommend to configure some extra disks in `app/config/filesystems.php` and adding their names as a destination filesystem for the backup.
+We highly recommend that you configure some extra disks in `app/config/filesystems.php` and add them as destination filesystems for the backup.
 Those disks should use external servers or services (such as S3 or Dropbox).

-If something goes wrong copying the zip file to a specific filesystem, we will still try to copy over to all other configured filesystems.
+If something goes wrong copying the zip file to one filesystem, the package will still try to copy zipped backup to all other configured filesystems.

-## Getting notified when a backup goes wrong
+## Get notifications when a backup goes wrong

 You can receive a notification when a backup goes wrong.
 Read
 the section on [notifications](/laravel-backup/v4/sending-notifications/overview) to find out more.